justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 Once you have completed all the prompts, your scaffolded component will be generated 🎉

+_Note: If this step fails, ensure you have installed the repository dependencies with `yarn`.
+Otherwise this (and any other commands) will fail._

 ## Local development

 Install the dependencies.
 Note that this, and the following commands below, should be run from the **root of the monorepo**: